Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data: Evaluation of Anonymization in Multimodal XR

 \textit{ RQ3: When streaming both eye and body {telemetry} data, how well do {paired} multimodal privacy mechanisms protect against re-identification in casual and competitive XR applications, while maintaining real-time usability? }

-\textbf{Datasets.} To maintain consistency with the unimodal analyses, we reuse the OpenNEEDS and Chimera datasets for multimodal evaluation.
-OpenNEEDS, which includes eye and body {telemetries} recorded during low-intensity tasks such as reading and drawing, is representative of casual XR applications where spatial precision is prioritized over speed.
-Chimera, constructed using a chimera fusion of GazeBaseVR and BeatLeader datasets, captures high-intensity experiences in competitive environments.
+To maintain consistency with the unimodal analyses, we reuse the OpenNEEDS and Chimera datasets for multimodal evaluation.
+OpenNEEDS, which includes eye and body telemetry from low-intensity tasks such as reading and drawing, represents casual XR applications where spatial precision is prioritized over speed.
+Chimera, constructed by pairing gaze from GazeBaseVR with body motion from BeatLeader using an established chimeric fusion method, models the long-term drift regime in competitive contexts.
+In this regime, high-intensity movements remain within each modality, but fine-grained cross-modal coordination has eroded, reflecting the toughest-case scenario in archived telemetry.

+We also incorporate the dataset by Wilson et al.~\cite{wilson2024PrivacyPreserving}, used in prior XR privacy research, which contains naturally synchronized eye and body telemetry from 26 participants performing an XR cooking task involving rapid object manipulation, navigation, and visual search.
+This elicits frequent gaze shifts and active body movements, producing tightly correlated multimodal signals characteristic of competitive XR in short-term, high-interactivity sessions.
+Together, Chimera and Wilson span the full multimodal correlation spectrum, enabling privacy mechanism evaluation under both the hardest long-term drift and the most synchronized short-term conditions.

 \textbf{Experimental Setup.} Our multimodal re-identification experiments follow the same 4-fold cross-validation protocol described in earlier sections, using EKYT~\cite{lohr2022Eyeb, aziz2024exploiting} as the identification model.
 The input representation {consists of} both gaze and body movement features.
-Since parameter sweeps were already conducted in the unimodal analyses in Sections 4 and 5 on the same datasets, we do not repeat them here.
+Since parameter sweeps were already conducted in the unimodal analyses in Sections 4 and 5 for each application type, we do not repeat them here.
 Instead, we select discrete points from those trade-off curves that satisfy the utility thresholds outlined below.
 This approach ensures that the chosen privacy mechanisms align with task-relevant usability requirements for real-time XR applications.

-\begin{itemize} \item \textbf{Eye movements:} In casual XR {applications}, parameters are selected to constrain angular deviation to $\leq 2^\circ$, a threshold shown to preserve interaction accuracy in spatially precise gaze tasks~\cite{schuetz2020psychophysics}.
+\begin{itemize} \itemsep{0em} \item \textbf{Eye movements:} In casual XR {applications}, parameters are selected to constrain angular deviation to $\leq 2^\circ$, a threshold shown to preserve interaction accuracy in spatially precise gaze tasks~\cite{schuetz2020psychophysics}.
 For competitive XR, we adopt the configuration identified by Wilson et al.~\cite{wilson2024PrivacyPreserving}, which maintains user performance based on Area of Interest (AOI) accuracy in high-speed gaze tasks.

 \item \textbf{Body movements:} For casual applications, we enforce a Euclidean deviation threshold of 21 cm, which has been shown to preserve spatial task fidelity in XR environments~\cite{wentzel2020improving}.
 For competitive XR, we apply a minimum utility threshold of $80\%$ of the original Beat Saber score, reflecting acceptable performance degradation for high-precision gameplay tasks~\cite{nair2023deep}. \end{itemize}